ytakefuji/tsico2/README.md

 # tsico2
 This is under review.

-tsico2 is a PyPI tool to visualize two monthly values such as total solar irradience (TSI) and global CO2.
+tsico2 is a tool available on PyPI that allows users to visualize monthly values of Total Solar Irradiance (TSI) and global CO2 levels.
+Users can specify a start and end date for the period they wish to visualize, and the tool will display a graph with four lines representing the raw and regression values for both TSI and CO2.

-User is allowed to specify the period of start-date and end-date to visualize TSI and CO2 values with calcuated R-squared and p-value.
-The graph displays 4 lines: TSI raw and regression lines and CO2 raw and regression lines.
+Additionally, the calculated R-squared and p-value for the regression lines are also displayed on the graph.
+This provides users with an easy and convenient way to analyze trends in TSI and CO2 levels over time.

 # How to run tsico2